Doug-github-thing/Grooviest/README.md

 ## Current status

+Due to issues with Youtube streaming API changes, the bot is no longer able to work using the default Youtube API.
+Project is the process of migrating to using a local server Lavalink server as a backend for servicing Youtube song/video stream requests.

+At the current state, the frontend UI is not supported.
+The bot works using Discord chat commands `/join, /leave, /play/, /pause, /stop`.
+This is done by running `bot_lavalink` as the client and `lavalink_server` as the server.
+The other directories are still under development and not currently functional.

+The Lavalink server and Lavalink bot client processes are each run using their own Docker containers.
+Each folder contains a `run.sh` script for building and running their container. *Note: the bot_lavalink requires a `.env` inside its directory which defines `DISCORD_TOKEN` and `YOUTUBE_API_KEY` environment variables.
+Bot will not start without those.*

+## Previous states

 Run the app with mvn exec:java.

 User has to join a voice channel, and enter `-join` in any text channel.
 The bot will join that voice channel.